atlassubbed/atlas-query-stream/README.md

 #### query return values

 If you return an `Array` or a `Function`, the query stream will assume you are returning another query.
 Results should be any truthy value except an `Array` or `Function`.
 If your query needs to return an array of data, return an object with an array field instead: `{results: yourArray}`.
 Returning any falsy value will tell the query stream that the current query did not find any result.
-In this case, the query will be re-run in the subtree in which it was started.
+In this case, the query will be re-run in the (sub)tree in which it was started.

 #### malformatted html